Welcome Message & Interactions

 Here you are going to define how the chatbot will engage with users.
 It involves creating and organizing a series of automated responses, questions, or actions that the chatbot will execute based on user inputs or triggers.
 This step shapes the conversational flow, determining how the chatbot will understand and respond to various user inquiries, guide users through processes, or provide information.
 Essentially, it's about mapping out the dialogue structure the chatbot will use to interact with users as when setting the Welcome Message, making the chatbot's interactions more dynamic, personalized, and effective in achieving its intended purpose.

 When configuring an Interaction, the steps are identical to those for setting up the Welcome Message.
-But, in this case, you have the additional choice to either mark the interaction as a concluding message or to redirect it to a different interaction.
+But, in this case, you have the additional choice to redirect it to a different interaction.

 To set up an Interaction, follow these steps: